Paula O’Connor Therapy

 Fees

-Free initial 15-minute telephone consultation so you can find out if I am the right person for you.
+Free initial 15-minute telephone consultation so you can find out if I am the right therapist for you.

 I offer some sessions at reduced rate for clients on low incomes.

-The duration of counselling varies between clients, but I suggest an initial block of 6 weeks, followed by a review where we can discuss whether or for how long you might want to continue.
+The duration of counselling varies between clients, but I suggest an initial block of 6 weeks, followed by a review and a forward plan.

 Location - I offer sessions online via zoom and some in person sessions in Oxford OX2 (with a waiting list).